Alex-Neo-Projects/bagels/Readme.md

 ## Analytics
 We use analytics to find out if bagels is useful, and how many people out there rely on it.
 We track all analytics using [posthog](https://posthog.com/).
 We only do this because NPM install analytics seem to be... very inaccurate.

+Currently we track:
+   - Bagels being started (we use your computer's username to see distinct users).

 If this is a dealbreaker for using bagels, open an issue!

 ## Acknowledgements